vinlin24/cs35l-notebooks/topics/Shell.md

 [[:alpha]$/]    # match every alphabetic character or $, /
 [[:alpha]$/\]   # backslash isn't special inside a bracket
 ```

+Common use cases of regular expressions in things like web applications include:

+* Validating phone numbers
+* Validating emails
+* Extracting or processing such information

 ## The `sed` Command